Live stream of the Total Lunar Eclipse 27–28 July 2018. See broadcast

 July 27–28, 2018 — Total Lunar Eclipse

-The second total lunar eclipse of 2018 will be visible in large parts of Australia, Asia, Africa, Europe, and South America.
-Totality will last for 103 minutes.
+The second total lunar eclipse of 2018 was visible in large parts of Australia, Asia, Africa, Europe, and South America.
+Totality lasted for 103 minutes, making it the longest eclipse of the 21st century.

 Try our new interactive eclipse maps.
 Zoom in and search for accurate eclipse times and visualizations for any location.